RAF Locking: No 1 Radio School

 Ten days after the closure of No 5 School of Technical Training, RAF Locking was transferred to No 27 Group, RAF Training Command, to become the home of No. 1 Radio School RAF responsible for the training of radio and radar trades.
 The school developed from the Royal Flying Corps School of Wireless Operators that moved to what became RAF Flowerdown in Hampshire in 1918.The apprentice training school then moved to RAF Cranwell in 1929.
 The school became known as No 1 Radio School in 1943 and moved to RAF Locking in 1950.
 During its time at RAF Locking it supported training of apprentices, adult trainees of all UK forces and many overseas students.
 It was not until 1990 that the station gradually closed down and No 1 Radio School transferred to RAF Cosford to become part of the Defence School of Communications and Information Systems.
+No 1 Radio School continued to train ground electonics trades - Ground Comms and Ground Radar in 1978 the trade divided acros emplyemet to become Air Defence, Air Fields and Teleomunications.